 What should I feed my new puppy.

 Here is where the battle lines are drawn and opinions vary widely about what is best for your new puppy.
 Many times, people will not feel comfortable feeding their puppy something unless it has been recommended by this vet or that organization or even costs a lot.
 The truth is that the dog food industry spends millions on Madison Avenue buying up advertising that will entice us to purchase their food.
 They tell us about all the fresh fruits and vegtables that go into their food as well as the freshly caught wild salmon, etc!
 In truth, this is all about appealing to our human emotion.
 After all, everyone wants what is best for their baby, right?
-Here your puppy is weaned on INUKSHUK and gets about 6 cups per day.
+Here your puppy is weaned on INUKSHUK.
 If you do have another food that you prefer, we suggest that you buy a bag of INUKSHUK here or online and make the transition to the new food a slow one to avoid digestive upset.
 If possible, we strongly recommend you stay with Inukshuk brand Dog Food.

 At what age should I switch my puppy to an adult dog food.

 We feed and recommend Inukshuk 30/25 for all stages of your German Shpeherds life.